Deepika-AIML/OpsFlow-Enterprise-Operations-Platform/README.md

 # OpsFlow

-A small operations-management platform for tracking **Organizations, Clients, Projects and Tasks**, with backend-enforced role-based access control (Admin / Manager / Employee), an audit trail, in-app notifications, and a role-aware dashboard.
+A operations-management platform for tracking **Organizations, Clients, Projects, Users and Tasks**, with backend-enforced role-based access control (Admin / Manager / Employee), an audit trail, and a role-aware dashboard.

-This repository is the audited-and-fixed version of an existing OpsFlow codebase.
-See [`CHANGELOG.md`](./CHANGELOG.md) for exactly what was already working, what was broken, and what changed.

 ---